homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 Build an application that displays the characters’ profiles of the Rick & Morty sitcom using the [Rick & Morty API](https://rickandmortyapi.com/documentation/).

-The app should be a React application built with TypeScript.
+The app should be a Next.js application built with React + TypeScript.

 You’re free to choose whether to implement standard pagination or infinite scrolling.